Werner-Staeblein/Project-2-modified-resubmit/README.md

 <span style="color:red">__further cheks to be done/possibly overlap with user stories__</span>

-## Quiz Page

-The quiz page continues to show the logo and title of the website.
-Once the start button was clicked, the instructions page is no longer visible and is now replaced with the question box.

-The radio buttons for the questions provide the user to click one possible answer.

-Once the user submits a choice on the radio button, the next quiz question automatically appears.
-After finishing 10 quiz questions, the user is provided the score of the quiz with optionality to view correct answers to questions answered incorrectly and to restart the quiz again.

-## Results Page

-Results page is extension of quiz page. shows results / result supported with icon

 # Design

 Design was based on the key colors in the Javascript logo.
-Using the colors included in the JS logo, a color palette was generated with coolors
+Using the colors included in the JS logo, a color palette was generated with coolors.
+This ensures conistent feel for user.

+User activity such as buttons highlighted with box-shadows to make overall design more appealing.

 ### Color Palette

 <img src="readme_assets/color_palette _javascript_quiz.png" width="500" height="300">

-<span style="color:red">__describe what colors used for what part of the page__</span>

 The colour palette was created with: **[coolors](https://www.color-hex.com)**